neilmartin83/terraform-jamfplatform-examples/README.md

 ### Authentication

-This repository uses local `terraform.tfvars` file for authentication.
-You need to create your own `terraform.tfvars` file with your credentials.
+This repository uses a local `terraform.tfvars` file for authentication.
+You need to create your own `terraform.tfvars` file with your Jamf Platform API credentials.

 **Required Variables:**